 This verse continues quoting a passage from the book of Isaiah.
 Here the words "his" and "him" refer to the Messiah.

-In his humiliation justice was taken away from him suffered injustice"
+In his humiliation justice was taken away from him

 This can be stated in active form.
-Alternate translation: "He was humiliated and they did not judge him fairly" or "He allowed himself to be humbled before his accusers and he his life was taken from the earth
+Alternate translation: "He was humiliated and they did not judge him fairly" or "He allowed himself to be humbled before his accusers and he suffered injustice"